Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 view up the coast.

-Towards the end of our hike we came to another World War II pill box, alongside several derelict buildings which had been profusely spray painted.
+Towards the end of our hike, we came to another World War II pill box, alongside several derelict buildings which had been profusely spray painted.

-We came to the point in the trail where you have the option to proceed straight along to a viewpoint, or exit the trail onto Red Cliff Rd.
+We came to the point in the trail where you have the option to proceed straight along to a viewpoint or exit the trail onto Red Cliff Rd.
 To get to the road you have to pass the abandoned radar station, walk under a communications tower, and continue down the hill beyond that.
-At first we had difficulty locating the footpath through the bushes, but once we found it, it became easier to follow.
+At first, we had difficulty locating the footpath through the bushes, but once we found it, it became easier to follow.
 However, it was very overgrown, and it soon became very steep – more of a washout, consisting of loose dirt and pebbles on hard-packed soil and rock than a trail.
-Following this unmarked route down the hill we emerged between two houses onto the road, and found the trail head for the Cobble Path.
+Following this unmarked route down the hill, we emerged between two houses onto the road and found the trailhead for the Cobble Path.
 I think we would never have found our way out of there if we hadn't watched Randy Best's instructional video on the route – so thank you once again to Mr Best!

 It was hard for us to assess today's